Pvt. August James Moody

-On September 4th, the POWs were transferred onto the Shinyo Maru.
-250 POWs were put in the ship's smaller hold, while the 500 POWs were put into its larger hold.
-That night, bombs from American planes landed alongside of the ship rocking an shaking it.
+On September 4, the POWs were transferred onto the Shinyo Maru.
+250 POWs were put in the ship’s smaller hold, while the 500 POWs were put into its larger hold.
+That night, bombs from American planes landed alongside the ship rocking and shaking it.
 The POWs prayed that the ship would be hit by a bomb.
 Pfc.
 Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
 They had us stripped down to G-strings.
 We’d left 22 days before from the southern Philippines — Davao.”

 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
 The ship split in two. and sunk into the sea.